MirkMart/Lab_CompGeno/2025/03_GenomeAssembly/Genome_assembly_1.md

 Some, but not all, metrics :

 1. **N50 :** the length of the shortest contig for which longer and equal length contigs cover at least 50 % of the assembly.
 It gives an evaluation of the **contiguity** of an assembly.
 2. **[Busco](https://busco.ezlab.org/) :** a set of Benchmarked Universal Single-Copy Orthologs (BUSCO) that sould be present along a certain taxonomic level.
 Busco genes are marked as C:complete \[D:duplicated\], F:fragmented, M:missing.
 It gives an evaluation about the completness and the redundancy of our assembly.
-Precomputed single copy OG can be found [here](https://busco-data.ezlab.org/v5/data/lineages/)
+Precomputed single copy OG can be found [in the official release page](https://busco-data.ezlab.org/v5/data/lineages/)
 3. **spectra-cn ([KAT](https://kat.readthedocs.io/en/latest/walkthrough.html)) :** “the assembly spectra copy number plot checks assembly coherence against the content within reads that were used to produce the assembly.
 Basically we represent how many elements of each frequency on the read’s spectrum ended up not included in the assembly, included once, included twice etc.”

 ![KAT](https://raw.githubusercontent.com/jacopoM28/CompOmics_Tutorship/main/2023/4_GenomeAssembly/Figures/KAT.png)